 Retin-A is known to encourage skin cell regeneration.
 These newly formed skin cells will replace damaged cells in the scarred area rapidly, thus preventing the scar tissues from accumulating and hardening.
 However, Retin-A creams are not sold at drug stores and require a doctor’s prescription for their purchase.

 Get some skin resurfacing treatment:

 If nothing works, seek your dermatologist’s help to get an effective skin resurfacing treatment like Chemical Peel or Microdermabrasion.
 These procedures help buff away the top damaged skin layers in the scarred area, revealing fresh skin underneath.
 You may need several skin resurfacing treatments to achieve desired results.

 Try Fractional CO2 Lasers:

 If traditional skin resurfacing techniques also fail to deliver, Fractional CO2 Laser Skin Resurfacing may be worth considering.
-Your dermatologist will use high intensity laser beams to bore tiny holes in the scar tissues to trigger healing process.
+Your dermatologist will use high-intensity laser beams to bore tiny holes in the scar tissues to trigger the healing process.
 Besides breaking hard scar tissues, it will also help stimulate collagen production.

 Laser Skin Care offers numerous scar treatments to help you get rid of unsightly surgical scars.
 If you are interested get consultation by clicking here.